If you want to save money on your working holiday, you’ll have to plan ahead. Here are 3 ways to slash your travel expenses ahead of time.

 For me, the necessities were easy:

-- A workspace with strong wifi (coffee shop, library, etc.)
+- A workspace with strong WiFi (coffee shop, library, etc.)

 - Somewhere at least mildly nature-ish for evening strolls.

 My first pad in Australia had all the essentials within a rock’s throw from the front door.
-Luckily the hostel had great wifi too, so I got most of my work done in the lounge room
+Luckily the hostel had great wifi too, so I got most of my work done in the lounging room

 Everyone has different priorities, so don’t rush this step!
 Planning on working as a barista?
 Find the hostel with the most coffee shops nearby to ease your job search.
 Bad at saying no to Happy Hour?
 Discipline yourself by finding a home that’s not next-door to the biggest bar in the city.
 You get the idea!
 It’s all about putting yourself in your future shoes, and thinking ahead to make sure you’re prepared.